-At the end of Week 9, Rootes Learning Grid closed its doors for the summer.
+At the end of Week 9, Learning Grid Rootes closed its doors for the summer.
 I’ve spent one year working there as a Student Adviser (that’s us in the blue shirts), and I’ve seen some things – including ukuleles.
-Here’s a look back at Rootes Learning Grid’s first year in service! …By Charlotte Salter
+Here’s a look back at Learning Grid Rootes’ first year in service! …By Charlotte Salter

 Apart from learning, you mean?
 Okay.
-Let’s start with the first anniversary of Rootes Learning Grid, where we had a huge birthday cake (and cupcakes!), prompting a fifty student-long queue.
+Let’s start with the first anniversary of Learning Grid Rootes, where we had a huge birthday cake (and cupcakes!), prompting a fifty student-long queue.
 By happy coincidence I was on duty at the time, so got to eat some of the treats.
 The cake was like a celebrity: there were people taking selfies with it.
 And it tasted oh-so-good.

 We’ve also hosted some Study Happy events as part of the Library’s scheme to help ease the stress of revising for exams.
 We had a ukulele-playing session in the Group Rooms, a huge banana giveaway, and a massage chair.
 It’s not all work and no play!

 Apart from that, there are always Advisers to chat to or help you with any study-related issues.
 Or, if you fancy, we often have mints and notepads too…

 First of all, it’s important to know that all the comments that we get on the feedback board, through our feedback kiosk, online, or given to an Adviser are read and considered.
 For example, thanks to the feedback system we’ve installed more power sockets in the collaboration area so your laptops don’t run flat, and there are more whiteboards (including the handy mini ones) for you to use in the space.
 We can’t do everything, but we do our best to adjust the environment for your needs, so keep it coming!

 Here’s some of the feedback from students regarding Learning Grid Rootes in general: